vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-VcenterStorageHealth.md

 ## Synopsis

-Checks the disk usage on a vCenter Server instance.
+Checks the disk usage on a vCenter instance.

 ## Syntax